-- DATE: February 12, 2021 - TO: USAID/Senegal, Mission Director, Peter Trenchard - FROM: USAID OIG Africa Regional Office, Assistant Director, Matthew Rathgeber /s/ - SUBJECT: Financial Audit of USAID Resources Managed by African Center for Advanced Studies in Management in Multiple Countries Under Cooperative Agreement AID-685-A-16-00001, January 1 to December 31, 2019 (Report No. 4-685-21-037-R)
+TO: USAID/Senegal, Mission Director, Peter Trenchard

+FROM: USAID OIG Africa Regional Office, Audit Director, Robert Mason /s/

+SUBJECT: Financial Audit of USAID Resources Managed by African Center for Advanced

+Studies in Management in Multiple Countries Under Cooperative Agreement AID-685-A-16-00001, January 1 to December 31, 2020 (Report No. 4-685-22-

+028-R)

-This memorandum transmits the final audit report of USAID resources managed by African Center for Advanced Studies in Management (CESAG) for YALI program implemented in Benin, Burkina Faso, Cameroon, Cape Verde, Chad, Cote d'Ivoire, Equatorial Guinea, Gabon, Guinea, Guinea-Bissau, Mali, Mauritania, Niger, Sao Tome and Principe, Senegal, and Togo.
+This memorandum transmits the final audit report on USAID resources managed by the African Center for Advanced Studies in Management (CESAG) for the Young African Leaders Initiative (YALI) West Africa Regional Leadership Center in Dakar.
+YALI West Africa provides training to future African leaders from Benin, Burkina Faso, Cameroon, Cape Verde, Chad, Côte d'Ivoire, Equatorial Guinea, Gabon, Guinea, Guinea-Bissau, Mali, Mauritania, Niger, São Tomé and Príncipe, Senegal, and Togo.
 CESAG contracted with the independent certified public accounting firm Audit & Management Consulting Services (AMCS), Dakar, Senegal, to conduct the audit.
-The audit firm stated that it performed its audit in accordance with generally accepted government auditing standards (GAGAS).
+The audit firm stated that it performed its audit in accordance with generally accepted government auditing standards (GAGAS) and USAID Financial Audit Guidelines for Foreign Organizations.
 However, it did not have continuing professional education and an external peer review that fully satisfied the requirements of GAGAS.
 The audit firm is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on CESAG's fund accountability statement; the effectiveness of its internal control; or its compliance with the award, laws, and regulations.1
+We do not express an opinion on CESAG's fund accountability statement; the effectiveness of its internal control; or its compliance with the award, laws, and regulations.

-The audit objectives were to (1) express an opinion on whether the fund accountability statement for the period audited was presented fairly, in all material respects; (2) evaluate CESAG's internal controls; (3) determine whether CESAG complied with award terms and applicable laws and regulations; (4) review the indirect cost rate; and (5) review the implementation status of the prior period recommendations.
+The audit objectives were to (I) express an opinion on whether the fund accountability statement for the period audited, was presented fairly, in all material respects; (2) evaluate CESAG's internal controls; (3) determine whether CESAG complied with award terms and applicable laws and regulations; (4) review the indirect cost rate; and (5) review the implementation status of the prior period recommendations.

-To answer the audit objectives, AMCS (I) audited the fund accountability statement for the award including the budgeted amounts by category and major items and the revenues received from USAID for the period covered by the audit and the costs reported by CESAG as incurred
+To answer the audit objectives, AMCS (I) audited the fund accountability statement for the award including the budgeted amounts by category and major items and the revenues received